niden-net/niden-net/_posts/2010-06-21-android-22-froyo-review.md

 The phone was detected and I mounted the SD card from the phone (bring down the notification area and select the USB connection – select mount to mount the SD card)

-When I performed these steps I had to navigate to a URL on the Android website (see [article](https://lifehacker.com/5545347/get-android-22-on-your-nexus-one-without-the-wait) on Lifehacker).
+When I performed these steps I had to navigate to a URL on the Android website (see [article][lifehacker] on Lifehacker).

 I copied the file and pasted it on my newly mounted drive which was the SD card of my Nexus One